 Must do: Trek to the top of the waterfall and experience the tranquil beauty of this natural beauty.
 Consider visiting this location when looking for oneof the best places to visit in Rishikesh.

 Suggested Read: 23 Adventure Sports In Rishikesh For Every Thrill Seeker In 2020

 White water rafting in Rishikesh is largely concentrated around Kaudiyala and its banks.
 It is a major Rishikesh tourist place in the holy town.
 This 16 km stretch of Kaudiyala is one of the best white water rafting zones in the world and one of the best Rishikesh visiting places.

 Must do: White-water rafting, boating, camping by the river

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 8. Jumpin Heights: Jumping, flying and a lot more

+Tired of Rishikesh sightseeing?
+Try something kickass!
 Actually, Rishikesh is an adventurer’s paradise.
-There are endless options for adventure activities and bungee jumping happens to be one of the most popular ones.
+There are endless options for adventure activities, thriling things to do in Rishikesh, and bungee jumping happens to be one of the most popular ones.
 Jumpin Heights is where you get to explore a wide range of adrenaline pumping options.
 The team at Jumpin Heights offers a varied range of options like bungee jumping, flying fox, and giant swings.

 Must do: Bungee jumping, flying fox and the giant swing are three things you ought to try.